Lower bound of quantum uncertainty from extractable classical information: Introduction

 \section{Introduction}

 A fundamental difference from classical theory is that quantum theory limits the precision of the measurement outcomes for the measurement of two non-commuting observables.
-This quantum feature which was first introduced by Heisenberg \cite{HUR} is given by

-where the uncertainty of the observable $\alpha~\in\{R, S\}$ measured on the system in the state $\rho$ is captured in terms of standard deviation $\Delta\alpha$, and was then extended by Robertson \cite{Robert} for more general observables.
-The uncertainty relation was later recast in the entropic form where the uncertainty is measured by the Shannon entropy \cite{SEntropy}.
-A form of the entropic uncertainty relation (EUR) introduced by Deutsch \cite{EUR1}, was later improved in the version conjectured in Ref.\cite{EUR2} and then proved in Ref.\cite{EUR3}, given by
+This quantum feature called uncertainty relation was first introduced by Heisenberg \cite{HUR}, and then extended by Robertson \cite{Robert} for more general observables.
+The lower bound of the Heisenberg uncertainty relation is state dependent.
+Later, the uncertainty relation was recast in an entropic form where the uncertainty is measured by the Shannon entropy \cite{SEntropy}.
+A form of the entropic uncertainty relation (EUR) introduced by Deutsch \cite{EUR1}, was subsequently improved in the version conjectured in Ref.\cite{EUR2} and then proved in Ref.\cite{EUR3}.
+(See, Ref.\cite{winweh} for a review of the development of EURs).

+In the derivation of the above mentioned uncertainty relations, the correlation of the observed system with another system called quantum memory is not considered.
+Berta et al., in the Ref.~\cite{QMemory}, discussed the possibility of reduction of the lower bound of EUR in the scenario when one considers the correlation of the observed system with the quantum memory.
+For example, when the observed system is maximally entangled with the quantum memory, the lower bound of EUR becomes zero for the measurement of two non-commuting observables.
+This phenomena has been brought out in two recent experiments using respectively, pure~\cite{Expt_P} and mixed states~\cite{Expt_M}.
+It has been shown in Ref.~\cite{Pramanik}, that the lower bound of EUR in the presence of quantum memory may be {\it optimized} in an experimental scenario using the {\it fine-grained} uncertainty relation (FUR)~\cite{FUR}.
+Recently, Coles and Piani \cite{CP_2014} have developed the analysis in order to make the bound tighter.

+In the Ref.~\cite{QMemory}, the authors showed that entanglement is the resource to reduce the uncertainty.
+In a subsequent work, Pati et al.~\cite{Pati} have claimed that quantum discord~\cite{Cinf1, Cinf2} acts as a resource when the shared state between quantum memory and observed system is chosen from a class of states including Werner states and isotropic states.
+However, the above resources fail to reduce uncertainty optimally~\cite{Pramanik}, in general.
+The motivation of the present work is to find out the physical resources responsible for the optimal reduction of entropic uncertainty, which is given operationally by using the fine-grained uncertainty relation~\cite{FUR}.
+In other words, we investigate the question as to which physical quantity is responsible for reduction of the uncertainty optimally in an experimental situation involving the measurement of two incompatible observables in the presence of shared states (correlations) between two parties.

+In the present work we introduce the measure {\it extractable classical information} which as we show, contributes exactly to reducing the uncertainty by an amount leading to the optimal lower bound for several examples of entangled, separable as well as classical states.
+Here, we derive a new uncertainty relation in terms of the extractable classical information.
+We show that the lower bound of the uncertainty relation derived here is equal to the optimal lower bound obtained with the help of the fine-grained uncertainty relation for various pure and mixed states.
+It further follows from our relation that even in the absence of quantum correlations between the two parties, the uncertainty may be reduced with the help of classical correlations.